JustPies/JustPies/README.md

 Hello!

-My name is Justin Piesco, and I'm a Content Manager and Technical Writer for Microsoft under contract with Aquent.
+My name is Justin Piesco, and this is a summarized list of my work as a Content Manager and Technical Writer for Microsoft.

 ## A Quick Overview